niksilver/board-game-framework/README.md

 the envelope `Body`.
 The intent of such an envelope is `"Peer"`.
 There are other intents, too.

-A `"Welcome"` message is received by a client immediately after it connects.
+A `"Welcome"` envelope is received by a client immediately after it connects.
 This enables the client to find out what its ID is.
 The `To` field is a singleton list with the client's own ID.
 There is no `Body`.